MikeNsiah10/Modelling_project/README.md

     ├── model.py       # Model definition without STDP
     ├── model_sdtp.py  # Model definition with STDP
     └── mnist_pipeline.py # Script to download MNIST datasets
+/STDP
-/STDP                # Contains the STDP class for weight updates /visualization       # Functions for plotting and visualizations
-    ├── plot_functions.py # Functions for creating plots
-    └── plots         # Directory to store visual outputs /temporal_coding     # Functions related to 2 differents schemes of temporal coding ├── phase.py      # Phase coding functions
+    ├── stdp_updates.py  # Contains the STDP classes for weight updates /visualization       # Functions for plotting and visualizations ├── plot_encoded_images.py     # Script for visualizing and comparing FTTS and Phase encoding methods for MNIST images ├── plot_membrane_voltages.py  # Script for plotting membrane voltages of SNN with FTTS and Phase encoding methods └── plot_samples_images.py     # Script for plotting and saving sample images from the MNIST dataset ├── plot_spikes.py    ## Script for visualizing and saving FTTS and Phase encoded spike trains /plots                # Directory to store visual outputs /Temporal_coding      # Functions related to 2 differents schemes of temporal coding ├── phase.py      # Phase coding functions
     └── ftts.py       # Functions for Fast Fourier Transform
-main.py              # Main implementation file to run the project
+requirements.txt      # file with the different libraries used on the project main.py               # Main implementation file to run the project
 ```

 ## Usage